NaluKit/nalu/README.md

 ## Migration to io.github

 Migration to the new namespace is quite simple.
-There only to things to do:
+This are the steps you need to do:

 1. change the groupId from `com.github.nalukit` to `ìo.github.nalukit`
 2. replace all imports from `import com.github.nalukit` to `import io.github.nalukit`